-- 13.15 As there could be a time lapse between their preparation and publication, all sales brochures should state their date of printing.
-Purchasers can then know how up to date the information in a sales brochure is. - 13.16 Moreover, as plans are subject to change, the sales brochure should contain the most up-to-date approved plans.
-There should be a clause in the sales brochure stating that the information supplied corresponds with the up-to-date approved plans.
+- 13.15 As there could be a time lapse between their preparation and publication, all sales brochures should, in our opinion, state their date of printing.
+Purchasers can then know how up-to-date the information in a sales brochure is. - Moreover, as plans are subject to change, we take the view that the sales brochure should contain the most up-to-date approved plans.
+We think that there should be a clause in the sales brochure stating that the information supplied corresponds with the up-to-date approved plans. - 13.17 We note that some of the sub-committee's recommendations referred to "time of preparation" of the sales brochures whilst others referred to their "date of printing".
+We have decided to substitute "date of printing" for "time of preparation" of the sales brochures whenever the latter phrase appears in order to be consistent.
+The "date of printing" is, in our view, a more precise phrase when compared with "time of preparation" which could be a period of time rather than a point in time.